1990s in music: Britpop

 Oasis were the biggest band of the 1990s Britpop scene and the only band to make a significant impact in the US market.

 In the early 1990s, a counter-culture movement rose in Britain, called Britpop by the music press, rejecting the themes of disenfranchised youth coming out of America in favor of songs written specifically about the experiences of the British youth.
 Although the movement was heavily influenced by 1960s, 1970s and 1980s British rock, there was very little that musically defined the Britpop bands beyond the intensely British lyrical themes.
-Britpop bands such as Blur, Suede, Kula Shaker, Pulp, Ash, Ocean Colour Scene, Elastica, Supergrass, the Verve and Oasis regularly topped the singles and album charts throughout the decade.
+Britpop bands such as Oasis, Blur, Suede, Kula Shaker, Pulp, Ash, Ocean Colour Scene, Elastica, Supergrass and the Verve regularly topped the singles and album charts throughout the decade.

 Oasis were the biggest band of the Britpop era at the forefront of alternative rock, as their second album (What's the Story) Morning Glory? became the second highest selling studio album of all time in the UK.
 "Wonderwall" peaked at number 2 on the UK Singles Chart, and number 8 on the US Billboard Hot 100.
 Their era-defining concerts at Knebworth Park, playing to 250,000 people over two nights, broke records for attendance and ticket applications.
 In addition to this, they made a significant impact on the US market, achieving three top 5 albums in that country.
-The Britpop phenomena ran out of steam by the end of the 1990s with most of its most successful bands splitting up or fading away, although bands that rose from the rubble of predecessors Oasis were Travis, Coldplay and Keane.
+Three of their albums went platinum in the US meaning they went on to sell over a million each.
+Morning Glory went 5x platinum selling over 5.5 million copies in the US.
+The Britpop phenomena ran out of steam by the end of the 1990s with most of its most successful bands splitting up or fading away, although Oasis continued to have number one albums until they split up in 2009.
+Bands that rose from the rubble of predecessors Oasis were Travis, Coldplay and Keane.